 Against all odds, Friends efforts ensured permanent protection for this land – a unique open space that enhances Park Forest and the entire region.
 Click here to read how FRIENDS fought against all odds to create Thorn Creek Woods Nature Preserve.

 The preservation of TCW is a history of people.
 Through the years, over 1500 people organized and fought to preserve the woods.
-They staff the nature center, develop exhibits, lead programs, build trails, monitor species and raise funds for programs and improvements.
+Today, they staff the nature center, develop exhibits, lead programs, build trails, monitor species and raise funds for programs and improvements.

 The FRIENDS Board meets the 4th Wednesday of each month at noon at the nature center.
 Come join us.
 For info call the Nature Center 708-747-6320.